RustyStriker/bevy_physimple/GETTING_STARTED.md

 so technically its mostly collision detection and solving(and even that is not that good tbh)

-The reason is, games can have funky and different physics, whether its a top down shooter with rigid controls, or a game which attempts at mimicking `Titanfall 2` 's movement(please make one, even just a demo), games have a lot of unrealistic physics, because real physics aint always fun(you can't double jump in real life).
+The reason is, games can have funky and different physics, whether it's a top-down shooter with rigid controls, or a game which attempts at mimicking `Titanfall 2`'s movement(please make one, even just a demo), games have a lot of unrealistic physics, because real physics ain't always fun(you can't double jump in real life).

 I am getting derailed here...
-Gonna finish this rant somewhen and move it to somewhere more appropriate.
+Gonna finish this rant some when and move it to somewhere more appropriate.

 ## Actually using it